Peace Corps: Inspector General

-Criticism
+Criticism and new directions

 Critics and criticisms of Peace Corps include former volunteer and country director Robert L. Strauss in Foreign Policy, The New York Times, The American Interest and elsewhere, an article by a former volunteer describing assaults on volunteers from 1992 to 2010, an ABC news report on 20/20, a Huffington Post article on former Peace Corps volunteers speaking out on rapes, and About.com's article on rape and assault in the Peace Corps.

 In the Reagan Administration, in 1986, an article in the Multinational Monitor looked critically at the Peace Corps.
 On a positive note, the writer praises the Corps for aspects saying that it is "not in the business of transferring massive economic resources.
 Rather it concentrates on increasing productivity and encouraging self-reliance in villages that are often ignored by large-scale development agencies," and notes the "heavy emphasis on basic education" by the Corps.
 "Many returned volunteers complain that the Peace Corps does little to promote or make use of their rich experiences once they return ...
 [A] Peace Corps volunteer is sent in ... [to] relieve ... the local government from having to develop policies that assure equitable distribution of health care ...
 During the early years there were many failures in structure and programming ...
 Some critics charge that the Peace Corps is only a somewhat ineffective attempt to counter damage done to the U.S. image abroad by its aggressive military and its unscrupulous businesses ...
 Many observers and some returned volunteers charge that, in addition to public relations for the United States, Peace Corps programs serve to legitimize dictators ...
 When he began evaluating the Corps in the 1960s, Charlie Peters found "they were training volunteers to be junior diplomats.
 Giving them a course in American studies, world affairs and communism ...
 Although it seems unlikely that the Peace Corps is used in covert operations, wittingly or not it is often used in conjunction with U.S. military interests ...
 In a review of the Peace Corps in March the House Select Committee on Hunger praised the agency for effective work in the areas of agriculture and conservation, while recommending that the Corps expand its African Food Systems Initiative, increase the number of volunteers in the field, recruit more women, and move to depoliticize country dictatorships."

 The author suggests that "the poor should be encouraged to organize a power base to gain more leverage with the powers-that-be" by the Peace Corps and that "The Peace Corps is the epitome of Kennedy's Camelot mythology.
 It is a tall order to expect a small program appended to an immense superpower, to make a difference, but it is a goal worth striving for."